nivesh2/HotelSqaure-NASSCOM/README.md

 We are very exticed to see amazing apps made by fellow developers with the help of API.
 API documentation on http://nivesh2.github.io/HotelSqaure-NASSCOM/

+Thanks to Microsoft Student Partners Program for providing free subscriptions to Windows Azure.

 =========================
 This is OpenSource Project is under MIT License (MIT)